 Five Tips for Sleeping with Your Pet

-Keep your pet clean.
+2. Keep your bed clean.

 To maintain a position of dominance, experts suggest making the dog stay on the floor for 10 minutes before inviting them up onto the bed.
 Also, don’t allow your dog to eat in bed, as this sends the wrong message about what the bed is for.
-If your pet misbehaves of exhibits dominant behavior, send them off the bed to sleep somewhere else.
+If your pet misbehaves or exhibits dominant behavior, send them off the bed to sleep somewhere else.